SamanKhalife/linux-Tutorial/Lpic 3/LPIC-3 Security Exam 303 Objectives.md

 ### 334.3 Packet Filtering (weight: 5)

-#### Description	Candidates should be familiar with the use and configuration of the netfilter Linux packet filter.
+#### Description:	Candidates should be familiar with the use and configuration of the netfilter Linux packet filter.

 Key Knowledge Areas: